 Other vegetables to continue blanching include leeks and celery.
 With leeks, a good 25-30 cm (10-12 in) of white stem is ideal.
 Don't forget, especially with celery, to take precautions against soil getting into the heart of the plant when you are earthing up.

 The treatment of tomatoes this month is much the same as for July.
 Carry on feeding and watering.

 After harvesting put all healthy leafy vegetation on the compost heap.
-Do not put woody, tough, vegetation, such as brassica or globe artichoke stems, and anything that looks diseased on the heap.
+Do not put woody, tough, vegetation, such as brassicas or globe artichoke stems or anything that looks diseased on the heap.
 These should go straight onto the bonfire.
 Don't forget that bonfire ash is an excellent source of potash so it can be spread on the garden after.

 There is still time for sowing quick growing crops that can be harvested in the next couple of months, and those that will carry on over winter to provide vegetables next spring.
 Lettuce sown now will provide crops in mid-to-late autumn, but you should be ready to provide cloche protection when the night temperatures drop.

 Choose a sheltered spot for sowing Japanese onions and spring onions, in rows 23 cm (9 in) apart

 Both winter and summer radishes can be sown now, but give summer radishes a partially shady spot, or they may bolt.
 Winter radishes will remain happily in the ground until you are ready to lift them for cold-weather salads, and can be also be lifted in late autumn and stored, like other root vegetables until needed.

 Make final sowings of stump-rooted carrots and turnips, together with spring cabbage.
 Winter spinach is also sensible choice if you want greens through autumn followed by fresh growth in spring.

 Next page >> What to do in the Fruit Garden in August >>